 Whether your organization is just looking into MFA, in the beginning stages of implementation, or already has an MFA solution in place, there’s no better time than now to define your organization’s current authentication strategy and determine the steps needed to increase your MFA maturity level using a maturity model.

 Using a maturity model can help your organization determine the effectiveness of current authentication capabilities and where they stand overall.
 Maturity models also provide a priority level and decision path when an organization is ready to advance its capabilities through maturity.
-Read on for a sneak peek of the first two levels of Identity Automation’s MFA Maturity Model before the full reveal in our upcoming live webinar.
+Read on for a sneak peek of the first two levels of Identity Automation’s MFA Maturity Model before checking out the full reveal in our on-demand webinar.

 Building Blocks: Authentication Factors, SFA, 2FA, and MFA

 Before we discuss the MFA Maturity Model, let’s start with the basic building blocks of authentication to make sure we’re all up to speed on what MFA is and how it helps organizations beef up their security.

 An authentication factor is an "independent category of credential used for identity verification."
 In plain English, that means something that proves that you are who you say you are.
 As defined by NIST SP 800-63-3, the three factors that are identified as the cornerstones of authentication are: